Health and Social Care Data Board

 Scotland’s Digital Health and Care Strategy sets out the need for a Data Strategy.
 This is to ensure that health and care data supports the delivery of health and care services.
 In turn this empowers citizens and supports innovation and research.

-The Data Board has been formed to provide leadership and oversight to the creation of the strategy and the subsequent delivery plan associated with the strategy.
-The board will also take ownership of broader decision making on data to improve health and care outcomes, such as the implementation of data standards.
+The Data Board provides leadership and oversight of the Data Strategy.
+The board also takes ownership of broader decision making on data to improve health and care outcomes, such as the implementation of data standards.

-• provide collective, multi-agency leadership and strategic oversight to influence and direct the scope of Scotland’s Data Strategy for Health and Social Care.
+• provide collective, multi-agency leadership and strategic oversight to direct the scope of future iterations and oversee delivery of the Data Strategy for Health and Social Care.
 This is to ensure it meets the needs of the Health and Care sector

 • develop the necessary governance and delivery arrangements required to support the use of data in Health and Social Care